ionic-team/ionic-docs/src/pages/react/slides.md

 | pager     | Use the `pagination` property instead.
 Requires installation of the Pagination module. |
 | scrollbar | You can continue to use the `scrollbar` property, just be sure to install the Scrollbar module first. |

-All properties available in Swiper React can be found at https://swiperjs.com/react#swiper-props.
+All properties available in Swiper React can be found at <a href="https://swiperjs.com/react#swiper-props" target="_blank" rel="noopener noreferrer">https://swiperjs.com/react#swiper-props</a>.

 ## Events